wkoszek/libxbf/README.md

 This library lets you open and read the header of the Xilinx `.bit` format.
 It has no knowledge of anything inside of the bit-stream.
 It only knows what the header is and what it means, how long is the data section and how many bytes there are.
+But it can print `.bit` information, such as synthesis date, source `.ncd` file name and others.

 # How to build